sstsimulator/sst-macro/docs/developer/developer.md

 Misusing types in SST/macro is not a compile-time error.
 The onus of correct event types falls on runtime assertions.
 All event types may not be valid for a given module.
-A module for the memory subsystem should throw an error if the developer accidentally passes it a event intended for the OS or the NIC.
+A module for the memory subsystem should throw an error if the developer accidentally passes it an event intended for the OS or the NIC.
 Efforts are being made to convert runtime errors into compile-time errors.
 In many cases, though, this cannot be avoided.
 The other consequence is that a lot of dynamic casts appear in the code.